 - Conversion of raster bands from DN to reflectance and At Satellite Temperature

 - Reclassification of the land cover classification to emissivity values

-- Conversion from At Surface Temperature to Land Surface Temperature
+- Conversion from At Satellite Temperature to Land Surface Temperature

 First, download the image from here (available from the U.S. Geological Survey).
 The image is a subset of the entire scene, including the following Landsat bands (each band is a single 16 bit raster):

 3 - Green;